Some of the links in this post may be affiliate links. See our disclosure for more info.

-In order to properly hold your shoulders and back, your entire core must be strong enough to support its vertical positions.
+To properly hold your shoulders and back, your entire core must be strong enough to support its vertical positions.
 When push ups are properly executed, the muscles responsible for supporting posture are strengthened and fine-tuned.

 7. Prevent Lower Back Injuries

 There are few injuries as debilitating as a lower back injury.
-This essential part of your body supports practically every movement, so if it’s damaged or injured even the simplest of tasks can become excruciatingly painful.
+This essential part of your body supports practically every movement, so if it’s damaged or injured, even the simplest of tasks can become excruciatingly painful.

 8. Save Time While Cultivating a Strong Body

-When surveys are conducted to determine why an individual does not exercise more the most common answer is a lack of time.
+When surveys are conducted to determine why an individual does not exercise more, the most common answer is a lack of time.
 We live increasingly busy lives, and while exercising is essential for a healthy body, it’s most commonly the first activity eliminated from a daily list of chores.

-Although you may not have time for a traditional strength training or cardiovascular workout, if you have five minutes you can achieve a full-body workout with push ups.
+Although you may not have time for a traditional strength training or cardiovascular workout, you can achieve a full body workout with push ups if you have five minutes.
 Want to add variation to this swift and potent exercise movement?

 9. No Cost for a Full Body Workout